Matthew 24:19 & Luke 21:23 - Wrath against this people (1st century historical fulfillment?)

 Jesus said in Luke 21:23: "For there-will-be (a) great distress upon the land, and wrath (against) this people".

-The 1st century historian Josephus recorded that in the Jewish War, the Roman Titus attacked Jerusalem with his armies to demolish it.
+The 1st century historian Josephus recorded that in the First Jewish-Roman War, the Roman Titus attacked Jerusalem with his armies to demolish it.

 The 1st century historian Josephus wrote in "The Wars of the Jews":